-This year, we have improved the prototype and worked on a journal paper that will be submitted in 2013.
+This year, we have improved the prototype, adding the visualization of the roadmap and the activities that do not have to be reexecuted.
+This work has been published in ICWS2013 [15] and we are working on a journal paper that will be submitted in 2014.